NLnetLabs/rotonda-doc/manual/source/quicktour/03_where-to.rst

 and create and modify a roto script.

-You may want to run Rotonda, while inserting real BGP/BMP data, read about `Connectors` here, to set up a BGP or BMP session.
+You may want to run Rotonda, while inserting real BGP/BMP data, read about `connector` units :doc:`here </units/connector>`, to set up a BGP or BMP session.

+When you've got one or more connectors working, you probably want to change one or more Roto filters.
+Read more about it :doc:`here </roto/introduction>`.

-You can read more about the roto language here.
-Finally you could read about the details of the various units :ref:`here <units:introduction>`.
+Finally you could read about
+the details of the various units :doc:`here </units/introduction>`.